wyfo/apischema/docs/conversions.md

 {!generic_conversions.py!}
 ```

-However, it's not allowed to register a conversion of a specialized generic type, like `Foo[int]`.
+However, you're not allowed to register a conversion of a specialized generic type, like `Foo[int]`.

 ## Conversion object

-In previous example, conversions where registered using only converter functions.
+In the previous example, conversions were registered using only converter functions.
 However, it can also be done by passing a `apischema.conversions.Conversion` instance.
 It allows specifying additional metadata to conversion (see [next sections](#sub-conversions) for examples) and precise converter source/target when annotations are not available.

 ```python
 {!conversion_object.py!}